NazarTseb/github-final-project/README.md

-# A calculator that calculates simple interest given principal, annual rate of interest and time period in years.
+A calculator that calculates simple interest given principal, annual rate of interest and time period in years.
+This project will help you reduce the time you spend on independent calculations by automating this process.

 ## Input:
    p, principal amount